-A defense of Divine judgment, 2:1-10a: i] The false teachers with their "fabricated stories", living licentious lives and inevitably facing the very thing they deny, the righteous judgment of God, v1-3.
+A defence of Divine judgment, 2:1-10a: i] The false teachers, with their "fabricated stories", live licentious lives, and so will inevitably face the very thing they deny, namely, the righteous judgment of God, v1-3.

-de kai "but .... also" - The de is transitional, indicating a step in the argument, here to a contrasting point.
+de kai "but .... also" - but/and and = also.
+The de is transitional, indicating a step in the argument, here to a contrasting point.
 The conjunction kai is adverbial, adjunctive, as NIV.
 "But even in those days there were false prophets", Phillips.

-en + dat. "among" - [there were false prophets] in [the people, as also there will be false teachers] in [you].
+en + dat. "among" - [there were false prophets] in = among [the people].
 Local, expressing space, "within your fellowship", or accompaniment / association, "among you."
 "False prophets" refers to those operating at the time of the Old Testament prophets, during the inter-testamentary period, and in the first century, the apostolic age, during the formation of the New Testament.
 The "false teachers" operating at the time of this letter, contradict apostolic tradition, and so are in a sense, false prophets.

 apwleiaV (a) gen. "destructive [heresies]" - [who will secretly bring heresies] of destruction.
-The genitive is adjectival, attributive, limiting "heresies".
+The genitive is adjectival, attributive, limiting "heresies", as NIV.

-arnoumenoi (arneomai) pres. mid. part. "[even] denying" - [even] denying [the master].
+arnoumenoi (arneomai) pres. mid. part. "denying" - [and = even] denying [the master].
 The participle is adverbial, possibly consecutive, expressing result; "with the result that they deny even the Master."

 ton agorasanta (agorazw) aor. part. "who bought [them]" - the one having bought [them].
 The participle is adjectival, attributive, as NIV; "the master who paid a great price for them", CEV.

-epagonteV (epagw) pres. part. "bringing" - The participle is adverbial, probably consecutive, expressing result; "their conduct will result in their own speedy destruction", Barclay.
+epagonteV (epagw) pres. part. "bringing" - bringing upon.
+The participle is adverbial, probably consecutive, expressing result; "their conduct will result in their own speedy destruction", Barclay.
 As Davids notes, the participle possibly commences a new sentence, in which case it would be adverbial, concessive; "Although bringing swift destruction on themselves, many will follow their sensuality ...."

-eJautoiV dat. pro. "on themselves" - [bringing upon] themselves [swift destruction].
+eJautoiV dat. pro. "on themselves" - themselves [swift destruction].
 Dative of direct object after the epi prefix verb "to bring upon."

 autwn gen. pro. "[will follow] their" - [and many will follow] them.
 Genitive of direct object after the ek prefix verb "to follow."

-taiV aselgeiaiV (a) dat. "depraved conduct" - sensuality, licentiousness.
-Dative of reference / respect; "with respect to their licentious behavior."
+taiV aselgeiaiV (a) dat. "depraved conduct" - to the sensuality, licentiousness.
+Dative of reference / respect; "many will follow them, with respect to their licentious behaviour."

-di (dia) + acc. "-" - Causal, "because of, on account of; "because of them the way of truth will be blasphemed", ESV.
+di (dia) + acc. "-" - because [of whom].
+Causal, "because of, on account of; "because of them the way of truth will be blasphemed", ESV.

 logoiV (oV) dat. "with [fabricated] stories" - with [made up] words.
 The dative is instrumental, expressing means; "by means of."

 autwn gen. pro. "their [destruction]" - [and the destruction] of them [does not slumber].
 The genitive is adjectival, possessive, identifying the possession of a derivative characteristic, although it could be treated as verbal, objective; "concerning whom their judgment from long ago does not linger and their destruction does not slumber."
 MHT III regards the use here as a Semitism.
 "Long ago sentence was passed on them and it has never been revoked.
 Their doom is not asleep", Barclay.

 gar "for" - Here explanatory rather than causal, supporting Peter's contention that condemnation faces the false teachers and all who live like them.